sudar/Arduino-Makefile/README.md

 #### homebrew (or linuxbrew)

-If you're using homebrew (or [linuxbrew](https://github.com/Homebrew/linuxbrew)) then you can find this in the `arduino-mk` package which can be installed using the following commands
+If you're using homebrew (or [linuxbrew](https://github.com/Homebrew/linuxbrew)) then you can find this in the `arduino-mk` package which can be installed using the following commands.

+Also make sure you have the necessary dependencies installed.
+Refer to the Requirements section below to install the dependencies.

 ```shell
 # add tap